davidptsmith/ifLab_Dev_Revit_Plugins/README.md

 Automation and user experience tools to make architects lives easier.

-The tools are built in C# using WPF for the user interface.
+I built all of these tools in C# using WPF for the user interface.

 The actual software is not provided here, if you wish to trial the software please let me know.